GabrielBrionesL/gabrielbriones/README.md

 - [Repo](https://github.com/GabrielBrionesL/streamlit-cancer-predict-app)

 ### Data Engineering - YouTube
-- Description: The objective of this project is to securely manage, streamline, and analyze structured and semi-structured data from YouTube videos based on video categories and trending metrics.
+- Description: The objective of this project is to securely manage and streamline structured and semi-structured data from YouTube videos based on video categories and trending metrics.
 - Technologies: AWS, Python, Spark
 - [Repo](https://github.com/GabrielBrionesL/de-aws-youtube)